 |STORAGE: Store in a cool, dry place, away from direct light.
 Keep out of reach of children.|

-Enterophilus is free of preservatives and common allergens, including gluten, dairy, wheat, soya, bovine colostrum (particularly dangerous, may cause anaphylaxis [allergic shock] in humans), etc.
+Enterophilus is free of preservatives and common allergens, including gluten, dairy, wheat, soy, bovine colostrum (particularly dangerous, may cause anaphylaxis [allergic shock] in humans), etc.

-The numbers of bacteria per dose appear impressive, but, in fact, are quite meaningless.
+The numbers of bacteria per dose appear impressive but are pretty meaningless.
 That's because tens of billions of sublimated (freeze-dried) bacteria will fit into the tiniest capsule or on the tip of a teaspoon.
-Don't bother counting them as a measure of a supplement's effectiveness.
-They don't work by count, but by quality.
+So don't bother counting them as a measure of a supplement's effectiveness.
+They don't work by count but by quality.

 I was having severe bouts with diverticulosis about every 3 months.
 I have had none since using your products.
 I now use the Ageless Enterophilus daily and feel great.
 I also have benefited greatly from the book Fiber Menace!M.H. (via survey)

-FOS and ulmus fulva are prebiotics, or substances that provide starter feed for these bacteria—just like fertilizer for plants.
+FOS and Larch Arabinogalactan are substances that provide starter feed for these bacteria—just like fertilizer for plants.
 Other supplements may include inulin, pectin, or psyllium.
-In their tiny amounts per capsule, these soluble fibers are harmless.
+However, in their tiny amounts (60 mg) per capsule, these soluble fibers are harmless.

 There are no known side effects associated with high-quality intestinal flora.
-Lesser brands may be allergenic, and not necessarily from bacteria, but additives, such as colostrum, inulin, preservatives, and others.
+However, lesser brands may be allergenic, not necessarily from bacteria, but additives, such as colostrum, inulin, preservatives, etc.

-Remember, neither antibiotics nor chemotherapy agents nor radiation can distinguish between bad bacteria or cancer cells and good bacteria, all single-cell organisms.
+Keep in mind that neither antibiotics nor chemotherapy agents, nor radiation can distinguish between harmful bacteria or cancer cells and good bacteria, all single-cell organisms.
 So the good bacteria get wiped out along with the intended target.
 And they won't be coming back any time soon unless you ingest some of these bacterial supplements!

-It‘s ironic that profit-wise farmers take better care of livestock than most people take of themselves or their kids.
-Doubly ironic is that veterinarians routinely prescribe probiotics to pigs, goats, and cows, while the majority of medical doctors steadfastly deny their role in human health and disease.
+Ironically, profit-wise, farmers take better livestock care than most people take of themselves or their kids.
+Doubly ironic is that veterinarians routinely prescribe probiotics to pigs, goats, and cows, while most medical doctors steadfastly deny their role in human health and disease.

-Because bacterial supplements contain limited numbers of strains, it‘s a good idea to rotate them with other quality brands from reputable manufacturers.
+Because bacterial supplements contain limited number of strains, it‘s a good idea to rotate them with other quality brands from reputable manufacturers.

-Finally, take a remedial course of intestinal flora after a bout with diarrhea, major food poisoning, antibiotics, chemotherapy, radiation, and similar factors, which damage living cells.
+Finally, take a remedial course of intestinal flora after a bout with diarrhea, significant food poisoning, antibiotics, chemotherapy, radiation, and similar damaging factors to the living cells.